explainers-by-googlers/css-fit-text/README.md

 ## Non-goals

 - Provide a way to adjust the container width to match to the widest line.
-- Provide a way to adjust font size to fit text to the container's width and height.
+- Provide a way to adjust font size to fit text to the container's **width and height**.
 - Introduce a new line-wrapping algorithm to fit lines to the container width.

 ## Use cases